nStride

 In knee osteoarthritis, harmful proteins called inflammatory cytokines are found in higher amounts than helpful anti-inflammatory proteins.
 This imbalance causes pain, swelling, and damage to the knee cartilage.

 nSTRIDE APS delivers a high concentration of anti-inflammatory proteins into the knee to block the harmful ones.
 This helps lower inflammation and slows down the breakdown of cartilage.
+It also contains growth factors that help the cartilage heal and grow back.

 What Are the Benefits of nSTRIDE APS?